 - You’d use font differentiation to draw the eye to the priority messages.

 1-3 are highly important.
-But 4 is where I see most people go wrong.
-Let me explain.
+But 4 is where we see most people go wrong.

 The most commonly used differentiators on a CV font are bold, underline and caps.
 But they are more often than not used to draw attention to generic things.
 Things that aren’t the elevator pitch for ‘why me’.
 Things like: